-Milligan is a Christian liberal arts college that encourages our students to be thinking and acting Christians.
+Milligan University is a Christian liberal arts institution that encourages our students to be thinking and acting Christians.
 Part of the educational process is to provide students with a working knowledge of diverse subjects and viewpoints and to encourage students to think through these issues from a Christian worldview.

 Our conviction is that the primary question, “What does it mean to be human?” cannot be answered apart from the question, “Who is God?”
 Exploring how different subjects such as the humanities and sciences relate to each other, and seeing God’s hand in all subjects — whether accounting, history, or fine arts — is important to personal growth.

-The Christian people participating in this movement consistently disclaim denominational status, and the faculty and trustees of the College maintain an intelligent awareness of a commitment to this position.
-The members of Milligan College feel that such a nondenominational position permits them to examine all aspects of life, secular and religious, in the light of the New Testament, unrestricted by human tradition.
+The Christian people participating in this movement consistently disclaim denominational status, and the faculty and trustees of the University maintain an intelligent awareness of a commitment to this position.
+The members of Milligan University feel that such a nondenominational position permits them to examine all aspects of life, secular and religious, in the light of the New Testament, unrestricted by human tradition.

-Accordingly, no denominational or creedal tests are imposed upon any student in admission to membership in Milligan College or in the attainment of any of its honors, awards, or degrees.
+Accordingly, no denominational or creedal tests are imposed upon any student in admission to membership in Milligan University or in the attainment of any of its honors, awards, or degrees.

 Doctrinal Faith Statement